deBabbbe/CsUnitTestHelper/README.md

 Sets a AppSetting to value and sets it back to initial state, when disposed

+### TempDeleteFile(string filePath, string content)

+Removes a file temporarily and restores it, when disposed

 ### static bool IsInBetween(this int value, int min, int max)

 Checks if value is in between of min and max and logs message to console, if not